HUGG/TC1D/docs/source/erosion-models.md

 ## Overview

 There are several options for how erosion can be defined in the T<sub>c</sub>1D thermal models.
-Planned (and implemented) options for the erosion rate calculation include:
+Options for the erosion rate calculation include:

 1. Constant erosion rate
 2. Constant rate with a step-function change at a specified time